-South Jordan Divorce Attorney
+South Jordan Alimony Lawyer

 Alimony is an economic support payment from one spouse to another.
 It is granted in cases with a separation agreement or divorce order that demands alimony payments.
 It can also be given if the court determines that one spouse must continue paying alimony in Utah, even when no written agreement exists.

 At Carr | Woodall, our South Jordan alimony lawyers have been handling divorce issues for well over a decade and can aggressively represent you at the negotiation or mediation table as well as in the courtroom.
 Our goal is to help you achieve your legal objectives while providing sound advice based on your marital and financial history.
+Contact us today to speak with a seasoned family attorney.

 Understanding Alimony in South Jordan Divorces